-Love Notes (and a free printable)
+Love Notes & Camp Care Packages (with free printable)

 My daughter recently joined her high school dance team, so she wanted to try my old dance team uniform on for fun.
 I dug out a large Rubbermaid container, where I had stored the mementos of my school days and found it for her.
 The uniform fit perfectly.
 It was like I had stepped into a time machine and was looking at myself, twenty some years ago.
 Surreal.